mikgross/tchat/README.md

 # tchat

 A CLI to create, join and stream chat rooms with Terminal across the world.
-Join and chat with people you know, and do in the most geeky way possible.
+Join and chat with people you know, and do it in the most geeky way possible.

 ## General